SAP-samples/teched2025-BTM163/exercises/ex2/README.md

 ## Exercise 2.2 Naming of Each Test steps & Folders should be Business Relevant

 As per the best practices, naming of Test steps should be Business relevant.
-Please find the image below.
+Please find the image below and rename your script like shown.
     <br>![](/exercises/ex2/images/TTA_Business_Relevance.png)

+This ensures, that also others can understand the flow of the test script, without looking into the details.

 ## Summary